 Listing 20-3: Writing a tiny successful HTTP response to the stream

-The first new line defines the response variable that holds the data of the success message.
+The first new line defines the response variable that holds the success message’s data.
 Then we call as_bytes on our response to convert the string data to bytes.
 The write method on stream takes a &[u8] and sends those bytes directly down the connection.

 Because the write operation could fail, we use unwrap on any error result as before.
 Again, in a real application you would add error-handling here.
-Finally, flush will wait and prevent the program from continuing until all of the bytes are written to the connection; TcpStream contains an internal buffer to minimize calls into the underlying operating system.
+Finally, flush will wait and prevent the program from continuing until all the bytes are written to the connection; TcpStream contains an internal buffer to minimize calls to the underlying operating system.

-With these changes, let’s run our code and make a request!
+With these changes, let’s run our code and make a request.
 We’re no longer printing any data to the terminal, so we won’t see any output other than the output from Cargo.
-Load 127.0.0.1:7878 in a web browser, though, and you should get a blank page instead of an error.
-How exciting!
-You’ve just hand-coded an HTTP request and response.
+When you load 127.0.0.1:7878 in a web browser, you should get a blank page instead of an error.
+You’ve just hand-coded an HTTP request and response!

 Returning Real HTML

 Let’s implement the functionality for returning more than a blank page.
-Create a new file, hello.html, in the root of your project directory—that is, not in the src directory.
-You can put in any HTML you want; Listing 20-4 shows one possibility:
+Create a new file, hello.html, in the root of your project directory, not in the src directory.
+You can input in any HTML you want; Listing 20-4 shows one possibility.

-Filename: hello.html
+hello.html

 <!DOCTYPE html>